-To the satisfaction of the Israel Nature and Parks Authority (INPA), the Israel Lands Authority (ILA) has agreed to cease mining sands in the Samar region of the Arava Valley, the two agencies announced on Wednesday, ending a five-year battle.
+To the satisfaction of the Israel Nature and Parks Authority (INPA), the Israel Lands Authority (ILA) has agreed to cease mining sands in the Samar region of the Arava Valley, the two agencies announced on Wednesday.

-Although the sand mining taking place has been occurring legally and all court proceedings to stop its occurrence have been rejected previously, the INPA has continued to lead a struggle against it since 2010, arguing that the mining is destroying a variety of unique plant and animal species in an ecologically diverse space.
+Although the sand mining taking place in the desert area has been occurring legally and all court proceedings to stop its occurrence have been rejected previously, the INPA been continued to lead a struggle against it since 2010.
+The INPA and other environmental organizations have long argued that the mining is destroying a variety of unique plant and animal species in an ecologically diverse space.